jolpica/jolpica-f1/docs/README.md

 ---

 ## Endpoints and Documentation:
-For gaps in our documentation, please check the ergast docs [here](http://ergast.com/mrd/).
+For any gaps found within our documentation, please check the Ergast docs [here](http://ergast.com/mrd/).

 | Endpoint                                              | Route |
 |-----                                                  |-----|